On Monday, October 14, 2019, engaging keynotes, interactive sessions, and a multitude of networking opportunities will be offered.

 - Hiring for attitude is as important as hiring for skills.

 - Hiring for attitude is a skill that can be learned, and will be taught in this session.

 - Hiring for attitude results in a better chance of finding candidates for staff and volunteer positions who are problem solvers with positive attitudes.

-Summer Tuesdays: Turning an Experiment into an Operational Reality
+Summer Tuesdays: Turning an Experiment into an Operational Reality, Room 2

-Trevor Tyrrell, Director of Operations, Museum Facility, Guggenheim, Essie Lash, Senior Manager of Marketing, Guggenheim, and Blake Myers, Public Engagement Coordinator, Guggenheim
+Trevor Tyrrell, Director of Operations, Museum Facility, Guggenheim, Essie Lash, Senior Manager of Marketing, Guggenheim, and Blake Myers, Program Associate, Visual AIDS (former Former Public Engagement Coordinator, Solomon R. Guggenheim Museum)